 If your children are not experienced skiers, your ski holiday schedule will likely include several rest days and afternoons off.
 To make the most of your stay in New Zealand—and keep active children from growing bored—choose a destination with plenty of off-slope options.

 Queenstown and Wanaka each offer a wide range of activities, enough to keep families busy for weeks.
-Wanaka is a quieter destination, perfect for families with young children who want to avoid crowds and traffic, while Queenstown is exciting for adventure-seeking teens.
+Wanaka is a quieter destination, perfect for families with young children who want to avoid crowds and traffic.
+Meanwhile, Queenstown is exciting for adventure-seeking teens.

 To minimize hassle, choose a family ski destination with the shortest possible driving times between airport and accommodation, and between accommodation and ski field.

-Most ski fields in New Zealand do not offer on-mountain accommodation, but if you want to spend your full holiday skiing and don’t mind a bit of isolation, the on-mountain apartments at Cardrona Alpine Resort are a fantastic option (though they book out far in advance).
+Most ski fields in New Zealand do not offer on-mountain accommodation.
+However, if you want to spend your full holiday skiing and don’t mind a bit of isolation, the on-mountain apartments at Cardrona Alpine Resort are a fantastic option (though they book out far in advance).

-Queenstown offers the shortest driving times—just 15 minutes from airport to town, and 25 minutes from town to the nearest ski field—but Wanaka is only an hour from Queenstown Airport.
+Queenstown offers the shortest driving times—just 15 minutes from airport to town, and 25 minutes from town to the nearest ski field.
+In addition, Wanaka is only an hour from Queenstown Airport.

 For maximum comfort and convenience during your ski holiday, be sure to book far in advance to secure an apartment-style family room.
 Two- or three-bedroom apartments offer full kitchen facilities (perfect for putting together a quick breakfast before hitting the slopes) and a living area to relax in once you return.

 As an added bonus, these are often cheaper and more spacious than booking two (or three) separate hotel rooms for your family.